MINIBEADBEATER-24 OPERATING INSTRUCTIONS

 5) Select the shaking speed with the slide knob on the top of the MBB-24.
 The speed can be varied from about 2000 oscillations/minute (2.0 on the speed label) to 3450 oscl/min.
-Speed settings less than the maximum are seldom used in cell disruption applications except in special circumstances.
-Converting settings described in the literature for FastPrep 24 (MP Biomedicals) machines are problematic as their speed setting are defined in ill-defined units of M/sec.
-As a rule, operating the MBB-24 at its maximum speed (3450 rpm) delivers optimal cell disruption yields and that applies for other high-energy bead mills as well.
+Speed settings less than the maximum are seldom used in cell disruption applications.
+Converting settings described in the literature for FastPrep 24 (MP Biomedicals) machines are problematic as their speed setting are ill-defined units of M/sec.
+As a rule, operating the MBB-24 at its maximum speed (3450 rpm) delivers optimal cell disruption yields and that applies to other high-energy bead mills as well.

 6) Start the machine by pressing the start/stop button.
 The timer resets itself automatically at the end of the run.

-7) To remove the microvials and vial holding ring, first lift the locking pin on the steel knob to the raised position.
+7) Remove the microvials and vial holding ring.
+First, lift the locking pin on the stainless steel knob to the raised position.
 A slight turn of the locking pin knob will temporarily keep it in the raised position.
-Unscrew the steel knob, slide off the black vial hold-down cap, and finally, move the homogenized samples in the microvial holding ring to its blue vial ring holder (AKA: up-side-down tumbler).
+Unscrew the stainless steel knob, lift off the black vial hold-down cap, and finally, move the homogenized samples in the microvial holding ring to its blue vial ring holder (AKA: up-side-down tumbler).

 The MBB-24 will only operate with the black plastic hood closed over the shaking mechanism.
-This prevents the user from coming in contact with the shaker during operation and helps trap any material that might leak or break free.
+This prevents the user from coming in contact with the shaker during operation and helps contain any material that might leak or break free.

 Internal components of the MBB-24 have no serviceable parts.
 A large sealed bearing inside the wiggle head can get hot during prolonged running times.
 While not a requirement, allowing the bearing to cool down between runs will increase its overall lifetime.
 Lubrication inside the sealed bearing is compromised at colder temperatures.
 Operation of the MBB-24 in a cold room is not recommended.
-Furthermore, cold air is not an efficient way to cool vials during the beadbeating process.
+And furthermore, cold air is not an efficient way to cool vials during the beadbeating process.